 We couldn’t afford an electronic timers system.
 So we used a brilliant app called Kinovea.

 So I was using an IPad and iPhone to do video analysis of my athletes.

 In training and time trials for distances below 250m, we would use Kinovea.

-Kinovea was particularly handy if athletes’ blanket finished closely in races.
+Kinovea was particularly handy if athletes’ blankets finished closely in races.

-I got a very good comparison when I used Kinovea to compare against electronic times.
+I got a perfect comparison when I used Kinovea to compare against electronic times.